 Your doctor measures these two types at almost every visit to note if these two numbers have changed.
 A dramatic increase or decrease can indicate something is wrong and your doctor will instruct you how to manage your levels more effectively.

 What Should Your Target Blood Pressure Be?

-Your age and gender play key roles in what your target blood pressure should be.
-Check the below blood pressure chart to understand what your targets should be.
+Your age and gender play key roles in what your target blood pressure should be, but a normal blood pressure would be recorded as something under 120/80 mmHg.
+Check the chart below to understand what your targets should be.
 Your doctor will give you more individual insights into your exact number, but this can be used to ask your doctor questions regarding your levels.

-If your blood pressure levels are over 140/90, it’s high blood pressure, or hypertension.
+If your blood pressure levels are over 140/90, it’s known as high blood pressure, or hypertension.
 If you have blood pressure levels below 90/60, this is below normal blood pressure, also called hypotension.

 Can Menstruation Cause High Blood Pressure?

 We know that your blood pressure changes based on your age and gender, but does your period cause higher blood pressure when menstruating?
 According to a study reported by WebMD, 40 percent of women with moderate-to-severe pre-menstrual syndrome (PMS) were more likely to develop high blood pressure than women with mild-to-no PMS symptoms.

 There has not been a lot of research about the relationship between blood pressure and periods, but some studies have shown that blood pressure may increase during certain stages of the menstrual cycle.
 This occurs due to the spike of progesterone (female hormone) levels.
 This study also found that blood pressure was higher at the beginning of menstruation.
 This indicated that it’s common to have higher blood pressure before a period, rather than after or during.